schjonhaug/schjonhaug.github.io/_posts/2022-08-20-running-bitcoin-core-on-a-raspberry-pi.md

 ## Aliases for using bitcoin-cli

-Since we need to specify `-datadir=/media/ssd/bitcoin` every time we want to run commands with `bitcoin-cli`, it makes sense to make a couple of alises in `.bash_aliases`:
+Since we need to specify `-datadir=/media/ssd/bitcoin` every time we want to run commands with `bitcoin-cli`, it makes sense to make a couple of aliases in `.bash_aliases`:

 ```bash
 nano ~/.bash_aliases